 Red lentils are the best lentils for this soup because they soften up.
 But you have to be very careful not to cook them too long or they will turn to mush.

 So, if you're looking for a quick, healthy, economical and easy dinner, give this Red Lentil Spinach Soup a try!
+And be sure to try my Lentil and Sausage Stew (with spinach) if you love lentils and spinach!

 Interested in more healthy fall soups?
 Check out this collection of 31 Healthy Fall Soup Recipes!